modern-hobbyist/aesir/hermod/hermod-mk2-mx/README.md

   - More Ram, more flash, more fun.
 Didn't have enough ram for fun graphics on the LCD
 - Added PWM Backlight control for the LCD Display

-Furthermore, this is the **NORTH FACING** MX Spacing variant.
+Furthermore, this is the **MX Spacing variant**.
 While it is functionally identically to the Hermod Mk.
 II, this layout is spaced in a 19.05x19.05 grid, which makes it compatible with the [Tai-Hao keycaps](https://shop.tai-hao.com/products/98white-1) highlighted in the ZSA Voyager.
-Also, the switches are rotated 180• from the previous versions so that the LED's are better aligned with shine-through keycaps.

 ## Features